segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 The `clientId` is this part: `1033501218.1368477899`

-You can double check that it's your `clientId` by running this script in your Javascript console:
+You can double check that it's your `clientId` by running this script in your JavaScript console:

 ```javascript
 ga(function (tracker) {